Leena Jumani

-Leena Jumani is an Indian actress and model, best known as Tanushree "Tanu" Mehta in Kumkum Bhagya.
+Leena Jumani is an Indian actress and model, best known as Tanushree Mehta in Kumkum Bhagya.

 She played Khemi, a poor village girl, in the television series Bandini.
 This was followed with the role of Suhasi in the show Koi Aane Ko Hai.
 She appeared in a special episode of Tujh Sang Preet Lagai Sajna and in Aahat, and had a cameo in Tere Liye.
 Next, she played the lead role of Pakhi in Ganga Kii Dheej.
 More recently, she played the female lead role of Ira in Chhoti Si Zindagi.
 Her other roles include Paridhi in Punar Vivah, Piya in Piya Ka Ghar Pyaara Lage and Antara in Amita Ka Amit.
-She played the role of main antagonist Tanushree (Tanu) in Kumkum Bhagya.
-She left the show in 2019 however returned in 2021 and is currently working in that project.
+She played the role of main antagonist Tanushree in Kumkum Bhagya.
+She left the show in 2019 however returned in 2021 but permanently left the series in 2022.
 She also played the lead role in Vikram Bhatt's Maaya 2 opposite Priyal Gor.
 She played a part in the film Himmatwala and also took part in the reality show Madventures Pakistan.
-Jumani was raised in Ahmedabad, Gujarat, India.
-In December 2013, she got engaged to Rahul Sachdeva, a US-based businessman.
+Jumani, a Sindhi, was born and raised in Ahmedabad, Gujarat, India.